mcgibbon/sympl/docs/timestepping.rst

 this call.
 For instance, the time filtering necessary when using Leapfrog time stepping means the current model state has to be modified by the filter.

-It is only after calling the :py:class:`~sympl.TimeStepper` and getting the diagnostics that you will have a complete state with all diagnostic quantities.
+It is only after calling the :py:class:`~sympl.PrognosticStepper` and getting the diagnostics that you will have a complete state with all diagnostic quantities.
-This means you will sometimes want to pass ``state`` to your :py:class:`~sympl.Monitor` objects *after* calling the :py:class:`~sympl.TimeStepper` and getting ``next_state``.
+This means you will sometimes want to pass ``state`` to your :py:class:`~sympl.Monitor` objects *after* calling the :py:class:`~sympl.PrognosticStepper` and getting ``next_state``.

-.. warning:: :py:class:`~sympl.TimeStepper` objects do not, and should not,
+.. warning:: :py:class:`~sympl.PrognosticStepper` objects do not, and should not,
     update 'time' in the model state.

-Keep in mind that for split-time models, multiple :py:class:`~sympl.TimeStepper` objects might be called in in a single pass of the main loop.
+Keep in mind that for split-time models, multiple :py:class:`~sympl.PrognosticStepper` objects might be called in in a single pass of the main loop.
 If each one updated ``state['time']``, the time would be moved forward more than it should.
-For that reason, :py:class:`~sympl.TimeStepper` objects do not update ``state['time']``.
+For that reason, :py:class:`~sympl.PrognosticStepper` objects do not update ``state['time']``.

 There are also
-:py:class:`~sympl.Implicit` objects which evolve the state forward in time without the use of Prognostic objects.
-These function exactly the same as a :py:class:`~sympl.TimeStepper` once they are created, but do not accept :py:class:`~sympl.Prognostic` objects when you create them.
+:py:class:`~sympl.Stepper` objects which evolve the state forward in time without the use of PrognosticComponent objects.
+These function exactly the same as a :py:class:`~sympl.PrognosticStepper` once they are created, but do not accept :py:class:`~sympl.PrognosticComponent` objects when you create them.
 One example might be a component that condenses all supersaturated moisture over some time period.
-:py:class:`~sympl.Implicit` objects are generally used for parameterizations that work by determining the target model state in some way, or involve limiters, and cannot be represented as a :py:class:`~sympl.Prognostic`.
+:py:class:`~sympl.Stepper` objects are generally used for parameterizations that work by determining the target model state in some way, or involve limiters, and cannot be represented as a :py:class:`~sympl.PrognosticComponent`.

-.. autoclass:: sympl.TimeStepper
+.. autoclass:: sympl.PrognosticStepper
     :members:
     :special-members:
     :exclude-members: __weakref__,__metaclass__